ACADEMIC (EXTENSIVE) READING

 tendencies

-If someone has a tendency to do or like something, they will probably do it or like it
+If someone has a tendency to do or like something, they will probably do

 kecenderungan